Generic selectors

 During the banquet, Herod’s daughter danced for him and he was “pleased” with the performance.
 From the scripture, it is not obvious whether the dancing had sexual overtones or Herod was just awed by his daughter’s performance.
 The latter seems more likely since most fathers would not watch a daughter dance in a provocative manner.
 Regardless, neither position can be determined from the Greek.
 The important point, though, is that Herod was not pleased with his daughter’s request:

-Herod was “very sorrowful,” which means intensely sad in the Greek.
+Herod was “exceedingly sorru,” which means intensely sad in the Greek.
 In fact, verse 26 states that he would have rejected her request if it was not for the oath he had made and the high-ranking officials that were in attendance.
 Herod obviously was not expecting such a turn of events during his birthday celebration, so birthdays cannot be portrayed as evil celebrations.
 The evil was perpetrated solely by his wife, Herodias, who held a particular hatred for John the Baptist and took advantage of the situation even though she was not even in attendance.

 The Bible Does Not Condemn Birthdays